Józefa and Stanisława Dziuba

 Date of the liquidation of the ghetto.
 The so-called Fahrplananordnung Nr 587 was sealed and dated in Krakow on September 15 1942.
 The timetable Nr.
 587 stated that the train leaving from Suchedniów on September 21 1942, would arrive at Treblinka on September 22 and return empty some hours later.
 A photo reproduction was published in the first Polish version of Dawid Rubinowicz's Diary: Rubinowicz, D., Rutkowski A. & Jarochowska, M. (1960).
 Pamiętnik Dawida Rubinowicza.
 Warszawa: Książka i Wiedza, pp. 26—28.
 Another date—October 3, 1942—is mentioned as the exact date of the liquidation of the open Bodzentyn ghetto by the eyewitness in Kalib Szachter, G., Wachsberger, K., & Kalib S. (1991).
 The Last Selection: a Child's Journey Through the Holocaust.
 Massachusetts: University of Massachusetts Press, p.
 145. A postcard dated September 30 1942, from Rózia in Bodzentyn to Józek Frydman in the Warsaw ghetto supports the latter date (source: Ring.
 II/275/3).

-In early 2022 Shane Grosman completed a book for his family and future generations about his grandfather and grandmother and their experiences before, during and after the Holocaust.
+In late 2021, Shane Grosman completed his first book, Escape to Freedom.
+It tells the story of his grandfather and grandmother and their experiences before, during, and after the Holocaust for Shane's family and future generations.